jreig/backtracking-survey-propagation/README.md

-Walksat is a local search algorithm to solve SAT problems that starts with a random assignments and perform a number of flips considering if the flip will unsatisfy previously satisfied clausules and introducing noise \[[2](#references)\].
+Walksat is a local search algorithm to solve SAT problems that starts with a random assignments and perform a number of flips considering if the flip will unsatisfy previously satisfied clauses and introducing noise \[[2](#references)\].

-The FactorGraph is modified by assigning variables and dissabling Clausules and Edges.
+The FactorGraph is modified by assigning variables and dissabling Clauses and Edges.
 The AssigmentStep is also modified by storing the previous information.

 ```